PraveenGill/Credit-Card-Fraud-/README.md

 # Credit-Card-Fraud
-In thismachine learning project, we solve the problem of detection credit card fraud transaction using machin learning pyton librarues numpy, sckit-learn and fewother libraries. we overcome this problem by creating a binary classifier using *logistic regression*
+In this machine learning project, we solve the problem of detection credit card fraud transaction using machin learning pyton librarues numpy, sckit-learn and few other libraries. we overcome this problem by creating a binary classifier using *logistic regression*

 Steps to solve the problem:
 1. Importing the required libraries